 The monumental underground tombs are carved out of solid rock and date back to the Hellenistic and Roman periods.

-Rather than kings, it is actually high ranking officials and aristocracy that were buried here, but the size and splendor of the tombs – some decorated with Doric pillars – gave the locality its grand name.
+Rather than kings, it is actually high ranking officials and aristocracy that were buried here, but the size and splendour of the tombs – some decorated with Doric pillars – gave the locality its grand name.

 Some of the tombs imitate the houses of the living, with the burial chambers opening onto a peristyle atrium.
 They are similar to tombs found in Alexandria, demonstrating the close relations between the two cities during the Hellenistic period.